BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Introduction

+In addition to evaluating standard backdoor defenses designed for conventional classifiers, we assess two state-of-the-art defenses specifically proposed against TA backdoors~\cite{arora-etal-2024-heres,dam}.
+Unfortunately, these defenses fail to detect our backdoored TVs, primarily due to severe accuracy degradation on clean samples.

-\paragraph{Contribution} (1) We identify a new backdoor threat in task arithmetic (TA) by proposing \textsc{BadTV}, which implants backdoors into task vectors.
-(2) \textsc{BadTV} achieves strong attack performance via composite backdoors and by omitting unnecessary clean tasks.
-(3) Extensive experiments confirm the efficacy of \textsc{BadTV} under diverse conditions, some even compounding those in the traditional scenario.
-Moreover, current defenses prove ineffective, underscoring the urgent need for robust protection strategies.
+\textbf{Contribution} Overall, our contributions are three-fold: (1) We uncover a novel backdoor threat in task arithmetic (TA) by introducing \textsc{BadTV}, which implants backdoors into task vectors.
+(2) \textsc{BadTV} attains strong attack effectiveness through composite backdoors and strategic omission of unnecessary clean tasks.
+(3) Extensive experiments validate the robustness and effectiveness of \textsc{BadTV} across various challenging scenarios, some surpassing traditional contexts.
+Existing defenses fail against our method, highlighting the pressing need for stronger protective measures.